Oweis-Nd/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #!/bin/bash
+alias ls='rm *' this create alias name and value
+Why?
-o-alias ls='rm *' this create alias name and value Why? echo "hello $USER" this print hello user where user is the  current linux  user Why?
+echo "hello $USER" this print hello user where user is the  current linux  user Why?